ora0600/confluent-ksqldb-hands-on-workshop/labs/08_customer_object.md

 my-replica-set:PRIMARY> exit
 exit
 ```
-Start the Postgres and MongoDB Debezium source connectors
+Start the Postgres and MongoDB Debezium source connectors.
+We use the ksqlDB cli for this but you could also use the Confluent Control Center.
 ```bash
 docker exec -it workshop-ksqldb-cli ksql http://ksqldb-server:8088 ksql> SET 'auto.offset.reset' = 'earliest';